Sourwood or Tupelo Honey?

 Raw Tupelo Honey

 Raw tupelo honey is lighter in color, buttery in flavor with a mild and magical taste.
-With tones of cinnamon and hints of anise, this delicious honey comes from the blossoms of the tupelo gum tree.
+With tones of cinnamon and hints of anise, this delicious honey comes from the tupelo gum tree blossoms.
 These blossoms are fragile, and favorable weather is necessary to produce a strong, plentiful crop.
-Our tupelo honey supply comes from the Wewahitchka area in the Florida panhandle and the Savannah river banks in Georgia.
+Our tupelo honey supply comes from the Wewahitchka area in the Florida panhandle and the Georgia Savannah river banks.

 Tupelo Honey: A Taste Like No Other

 Raw, unfiltered Tupelo honey has an amazing flavor profile.
 It has a bright, fruity-floral burst that dissolves on the tongue, with a warm buttery finish.
 Tupelo honey has a lower glycemic index than most honeys and has a high resistance to crystallization.
 The lower glycemic index makes it easier to process and digest than most honeys.